TOI-7169 b: A Hot Jupiter Transiting a Metal-Poor Star: Introduction

 It is well known that the planet occurrence rate depends on stellar metallicity, in the sense that metal-rich stars are more likely to host planets \citep[e.g.,][]{fv05}.
 Based on large samples of planets and extensive surveys of their host stars, recent studies have begun to refine this picture, showing that the occurrence rates of different types of planets and planetary systems may vary in different ways as a function of metallicity \citep[e.g.,][]{buchhave12,mortier13,brewer18,petigura18,rm23,boley24,vb25}.
 However, discovery of exoplanets around old and metal-poor stars has remained quite limited, likely because of both lower occurrence rates and the small number of focused searches \citep[e.g.,][]{sozzetti09,santos11,mortier12,faria16,barbato19,boley24}.
 The scarcity of known exoplanets with metal-poor host stars hampers our ability to investigate questions such as how planet properties are related to heavy element abundances and what the minimum metallicity required to form planets is.

-The NASA Exoplanet Archive list of planets \citep{christiansen25} includes host stars as metal-poor as $\feh = -2.5$, but the objects at $\feh < -1$ all rely on photometric rather than spectroscopic metallicities.
-Even at $-1 < \feh < -0.7$, the list is dominated by stars lacking robust metallicity measurements, radial velocity planet detections, Kepler planet candidates that have not been confirmed, companions that are likely in the brown dwarf mass range, and combinations thereof.
+The NASA Exoplanet Archive list of planets \citep{christiansen25} includes host stars as metal-poor as $\feh = -2.5$, but the objects at $\feh < -1$ all have metallicities determined photometrically rather than spectroscopically.
+Even at $-1 < \feh < -0.7$, the list is dominated by radial velocity planet detections, Kepler planet candidates that have not been confirmed, companions that are likely in the brown dwarf mass range, stars lacking robust metallicity measurements, and combinations thereof.
 For planets that were identified by radial velocities and do not transit, the planetary properties that can be measured are very limited.

 Among the sample of metal-poor ($\feh < -0.5$) transiting planets, a number of candidates were discovered by the Kepler mission \citep[e.g.,][]{morton16}.
 Most of these are small planets with faint host stars, and nearly all lack reliable metallicities.
 A notable object in this class is K2-344~b \citep{deleon21}, which is a hot super-Earth around a late K dwarf host with a photometric metallicity of $\feh = -0.95$.
 The lowest-metallicity transiting giant planet hosts are WASP-98 at $\feh = -0.60 \pm 0.19$ \citep{hellier14} and WASP-112 at $\feh = -0.64 \pm 0.15$ \citep{anderson14}.
 No other transiting giant planets with host stars at $\feh < -0.5$ have been confirmed.